DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Hogan_Luka_def/index.markdown

 thought of as an archive – the possibilities for creative intervention are endless.

-ML: Ok, I’m all for this – generating endless creative possibilities.
+**ML: OK, I’m all for this – generating endless creative possibilities.
 But let’s think it through on a theoretical level as well as through the research-creation you’ve undertaken.
-Does the theory match what you are finding in your collections?
+Does the theory match what you are finding in your collections?**

 MH: Google is now highly synonymous with the web, as the main search tool and for browsing the web (rivaled in its ubiquity only by the likes